forevermatt/budget/README.md

 ## Data Structure

-This application currently adheres to version 1.0.0 of the https://github.com/forevermatt/budget-data specification.
+This application currently complies with version 1.1.0 of the https://github.com/forevermatt/budget-data specification.

 ## Development